 - Our business processes are complicated and convoluted

 - I’ve pushed bugs to production before

 I have conflicted feelings about No. 3.
 On the one hand, I should have tested my stuff more thoroughly.
 On the other hand I feel that a mindset that emphasizes developer correctness over processes to catch errors is less effective in the long run.
-Putting in place automated safe guards is more effective that simply leveling up the developer because those automated safeguards don’t suffer from fatigue, don’t get distracted, and don’t get bored.
+Putting in place automated safe guards is more effective than simply leveling up the developer because those automated safeguards don’t suffer from fatigue, don’t get distracted, and don’t get bored.
 It takes careful design to get the tests to actually test what you intend but once that is achieved it is repeatable.
 And then progress on new things speeds up because the test suite catches problems quicker.